meerklass/meerpower/README.md

 # meerpower
 Code repo for power spectrum analysis pipeline

-See ``demo/demo_notebook.ipynb`` for an example notebook of some analysis capabilities.
+See ``demo/demo_notebook.ipynb`` [not up-to-date for new kernel] for an example notebook with some analysis capabilities.

 ## Installation:

 ``git clone git@github.com:/meerklass/meerpower.git``

-If using **ilifu**, you should be able to run the demo Jupyter notebook by chosing the environment "meerpower_kernel" within Jupyter.
+If using **ilifu**, you should be able to run Jupyter notebooks by creating an environment within JupyterLab.

-Alternatively, one can create their own virtual environement which is the easiest way to install dependencies and run this pipeline.
-For example on ilifu, anaconda can be added using e.g.:
+Compatible anaconda environment can be created on ilifu by first adding anaconda:

 ``module load anaconda3/2021.05``

-Then a virtual environment created for meerpower with the required dependencies with <br /> - **Note:** this may take some time ~5-10 minutes
+Then create a virtual environment with the required dependencies by following the below.
+This currently uses *gridimp* environment (https://github.com/stevecunnington/gridimp) <br /> - **Note:** this may take some time ~5-10 minutes

 ```
-conda env create -f environment.yml
+conda env create -f environment.yml # [previously environment.yml]
-conda activate meerpower_env
+conda activate gridimp # [previously meerpower_env]

 # for optional jupyter support:
-conda install -c anaconda ipykernel
+python -m pip install ipykernel
-ipython kernel install --name "meerpower_kernel" --user
+python -m ipykernel install --name "gridimp" --user
 ```